Code-Institute-Submissions/milestone-project-139/README.md

 ### Code
  - [Bootstrap:](https://getbootstrap.com/) Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
  - [JQuery:](https://jquery.com/) jQuery was used to facilitate functionality of Bootstrap and other functions.
- -[EmailJS]( https://www.emailjs.com/) EmailJS was used to facilitate sending contact requests through to desired email.
+ - [EmailJS]( https://www.emailjs.com/) EmailJS was used to facilitate sending contact requests through to desired email.
+ - [Google Maps:]( https://www.google.com/maps) Google Maps was used to add interactive map within Featured Listings page and to import street views for all featured listings.
 ### Content
   - As this is a fictitious company, all content, except as otherwise already noted here, was written by the developer.